chinmaydd/SchemER/README.md

-# Translation of ER diagram to Relational Schema with Normalization
+# SchemER

-This tool is our course project for Database Management Systems.
+<br />A tool for translation of ER diagram to Relational Schema with Normalization.
+This is our course project for Database Management Systems.

 ##Setup
 * Setup virtual environment